Minxrod/PTC-EmkII/readme.txt

 = Features =
 - Console: Almost everything on the console should be working, issues only with INPUT and LINPUT.
 - Background: Basic operations should work, BGREAD and BGCOPY are not finished.
-- Sprites: Partial support; several visual elements are working.
+- Sprites: Pretty good support; probably missing some more unusual features.
 - Graphics: Some basic operations should work, very unfinished.
 - Panel: In progress, does not yet support ICON commands.
 - Files: Only default graphics are currently loaded.